 • recognising the sounds of letters and using these to help read and write whole words

-• developing strategies to improve your spelling
+• improving your spelling

-• finding information in different types of text e.g., posters, notices and forms
+• finding information in different types of text e.g. posters, notices and forms

 • summarising information and opinions in spoken and written English